 - It can detect functionality defects as well as other problems such as coding standard violations.

-- Can verify non-code artifacts and incomplete code
+- It can verify non-code artifacts and incomplete code.

-- Do not require test drivers or stubs.
+- It does not require test drivers or stubs.

 - It is a manual process and therefore, error prone.